 Nevertheless, the object shown in the 1998 photograph does exist but it is actually Space debris from a Thermal blanket that was lost during a Spacewalk by Astronauts during the construction of the International Space Station.

-So despite the numerous reports and theories, the Black Knight object is not an Alien Artifact that has been orbiting the Earth for 13 000 years.
+So despite the numerous reports and theories, the truth about the Black Knight Satellite is that the Black Knight object is not an Alien Artifact that has been orbiting the Earth for 13 000 years.